agiledev-students-fall2024/4-final-project-seraphim/README.md

 ## Usage

+### Link to the project on the web:
+You can access our project [here](https://seraphim-app-azgju.ondigitalocean.app/).

 ### How to set up the project:
 1. Clone the [project repository](https://github.com/agiledev-students-fall2024/4-final-project-seraphim) from `GitHub` to your local desktop.
 You may use Visual Studio Code or your preferred code editor.